 - Always believe in yourself

-- Go with your instincts if the answer of the question asked is partially known
+- Go with your instincts if the answer to the question asked is partially known

 Be Textbook Ready

-- Be prepared with current issues in business-economy, taxation and foreign competition
+- Be prepared for current issues in the business economy, taxation and foreign competition

 - Speaking and listening skills are often tested

-- Understand the question well and provide precise answer
+- Understand the question well and provide a precise answer

 - Do not bluff, Use appropriate language

-- Don’t fidget, think positively, make eye contact with the panel
+- Don’t fidget, think positively, and make eye contact with the panel

 - Be calm, cool and collected

-- Read newspaper and business-related magazines every day
+- Read the newspaper and business-related magazines every day

-The personal interview is the last bridge between the candidates and the B-schools; hence it is the most important selection process.
+The personal interview is the last bridge between the candidates and the B-schools; hence it is the most important step of the selection process.
 Preparing for GD/PI sessions is a good time to reflect and introspect on one’s career goals and reasons why one is opting for a management career.
-Often various tricky questions are asked and so, the candidates are required to get acquainted with various logical questions for the interview to enhance the confidence level and face any unusual questions.
+Tricky Questions are a common norm in the Personal Interview round and candidates are required to answer these questions with confidence, logic and ease.

-Stay tuned with Byju’s to get more preparation tips for exam and interview.
-Also, get notified about the latest CAT Notifications and syllabus to strategize a proper preparation plan.
+Stay tuned with BYJU’S for more preparation tips and get notified about the latest CAT updates to prepare effectively.